Agoric/documentation/main/guides/zoe/contract-basics.md

 Let us save this code to a file named `01-hello.js` inside `src` directory.
 ## Using, testing a contract

-Before we deploy or start our contract, it is usually a good idea to run a few tests that validate its correctness.
+Before we deploy or start our contract, it is usually a good idea to run a few tests to validate its correctness.
 Agoric contracts are typically tested using the [ava](https://github.com/avajs/ava) framework.
-They start with `@endo/init` to establish a [Hardened JavaScript](../js-programming/hardened-js) environment as below:
+The test file begins with an `import @endo/init` to establish a [Hardened JavaScript](../js-programming/hardened-js) environment as below:

 <<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test-imports